iominh/minhongrails.github.io/_posts/2013-05-12-why-i-skipped-business-school.md

 topics that interest you.
 Furthermore, instead of spending $80k, why not learn what you like on your own and spend that $80k towards an actual business?

-Anyway, I have nothing against MBAs and those who choose to attend business school since everyone's situation is different.
+Anyway, I have nothing against MBAs since everyone's situation is different.
 For instance, if my MBA was all paid for or from a top 10 business school then it would've been a harder decision, although the time cost still would've been expensive.
 Nonetheless, I found one amusing MBA video:
 <br>